Best Burial Insurance for Parents over 80

 Is a medical exam required for ages 80–85?

-Usually no. Most burial insurance for seniors is designed as no-exam coverage.
-You will typically choose between simplified issue (short health questions) or guaranteed issue (no health questions).
+Usually no. Most burial insurance for seniors in the 80-85 age range is designed as no-exam coverage.
+You will typically choose between simplified issue (which uses a short health questionnaire and electronic data verification) or guaranteed issue (which requires no health information at all).
+Neither requires a nurse visit, blood draw, or in-home examination.
 The best path depends on your parent’s health profile and whether immediate full benefits are a priority.
+Simplified issue offers the opportunity for immediate level benefits at potentially lower premiums if health qualifies.
+Guaranteed issue provides acceptance certainty regardless of health history but includes a graded benefit period for natural causes.

 How much coverage do parents over 80 typically buy?